Athletic Trainers: FAQs

 Q: Submission of my application will I be granted a provisional permit?

-A provisional permit will be granted to individuals meeting all requirements except the national certification exam.
+Upon meeting the minimum requirements an individual may be granted a provisional permit until they have passed the national certification exam.
 The provisional permit will be valid no more than six months.
 No individual will be issued more than two provisional permits.

 Q: What are the requirements to become licensed as an Athletic Trainer in New Mexico?